zarf-dev/proposals/0033-registry-proxy/README.md

 ### Stricter process for determining injector image.

-Zarf will try it's best to find an image all nodes have access too for the injector daemonset.
+Zarf will try its best to find an image all nodes have access to for the injector daemonset.
 Zarf could instead add an optional flag, `--injector-image`, that allows users to submit their own image, that they know is reachable from the cluster or that all nodes have access to.
 Zarf could also spin up a test daemonset that it knows will fail, but would force the kubelet to pull the pause image on every node for cases where the pause image has a different name.

 This was rejected because we believe our image selection logic will work in the vast majority of the cases, and we'd like to avoid making the user experience more complicated.
 However, if we receive feedback from a user that the logic does not work for a certain use case, then this may be worth coming back to and adding.